paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-003-federal-reserve-system.md

 Pub.
 L. 85–699, title VI, § 601, Aug.
 21, 1958, 72 Stat.
 697, provided that the repeal of this section shall not affect the power of any Federal Reserve bank to carry out, or protect its interest under, any agreement theretofore made or transaction entered into in carrying on operations under this section.

 #### Fund for Management Counseling
 Pub.
 L. 85–699, title VI, § 602(a), (b), Aug.
 21, 1958, 72 Stat.
-698, provided that: “(a) Within sixty days after the enactment of this Act [Aug.
-21, 1958], each Federal Reserve bank shall pay to the United States the aggregate amount which the Secretary of the Treasury has heretofore paid to such bank under the provisions of section 13b of the Federal Reserve Act [this section]; and such payment shall constitute a full discharge of any obligation or liability of the Federal Reserve bank to the United States or to the Secretary of the Treasury arising out of subsection (e) of said section 13b [subsec. (e) of this section] or out of any agreement thereunder. “(b) The amounts repaid to the United States pursuant to subsection (a) of this section shall be covered into a special fund in the Treasury which shall be available for grants under section 7(d) of the Small Business Act [[section 636(d) of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section636/d&num=0&edition=prelim), Commerce and Trade].
-Any remaining balance of funds set aside in the Treasury for payments under section 13b of the Federal Reserve Act [this section] shall be covered into the Treasury as miscellaneous receipts.”
+698, required Federal Reserve banks to repay to the United States certain amounts paid to them under [12 U.S.C.
+352a](./chapter-003-federal-reserve-system.md#section-352a), such amounts to be covered into a special fund for grants under [section 636 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section636&num=0&edition=prelim), Commerce and Trade.
+See text of note set out under that section.

 <a id="section-353"></a>